Highlights

 63

-Wondering what this story is all about?
+Ready to dive into the plot?
 Here's the plot: "Babe is a little pig who doesn't quite know his place in the world.
 With a bunch of odd friends, like Ferdinand the duck who thinks he is a rooster and Fly the dog he calls mum, Babe realises that he has the makings to become the greatest sheep pig of all time, and Farmer Hoggett knows it.
 With the help of the sheep dogs, Babe learns that a pig can be anything that he wants to be."

 'Babe' Release Dates

-Watch in Movie Theaters on August 4th, 1995
+Watch in Movie Theaters on August 4th, 1995 - Buy Babe Movie Tickets

 Watch on DVD or Blu-ray starting November 19th, 1997 - Buy Babe DVD